metachris/micropython-ctl/cli/README.md

 Usage: index [options] [command]

 Options:
   -t, --tty <device>                                      Connect over serial interface (eg. /dev/tty.SLAB_USBtoUART) -h, --host <host>                                       Connect over network to hostname or IP of device -p, --password <password>                               Password for network device -s, --silent                                            Hide unnecessary output --help                                                  display help for command

 Commands:
   devices                                                 List serial devices repl                                                    Open a REPL terminal run <fileOrCommand>                                     Execute a Python file or command info [options]                                          Get information about the board (versions, unique id, space, memory) ls [options] [directory]                                List files on a device cat <filename>                                          Print content of a file on the device get <file_or_dirname> [out_file_or_dirname]             Download a file or directory from the device.
-Download everything with 'get /' put <file_or_dirname> [dest_file_or_dirname]  Upload a file or directory onto the device edit <filename>                               Edit a file, and if changed upload afterwards mkdir <name>                                  Create a directory rm [options] <path>                           Delete a file or directory mv <oldPath> <newPath>                        Rename a file or directory sha256 <filename>                             Get the SHA256 hash of a file reset [options]                               Reset the MicroPython device mount [targetPath]                            Mount a MicroPython device (over serial or network) run-tests                                     Run micropython-ctl tests on a device version                                       Print the version of mctl help [command]                                display help for command
+Download everything with 'get /' put [options] <file_or_dirname> [dest_file_or_dirname]  Upload a file or directory onto the device sync [directory]                                        Sync a local directory onto the device root (upload new/changes files, delete missing) edit <filename>                                         Edit a file, and if changed upload afterwards mkdir <name>                                            Create a directory rm [options] <path>                                     Delete a file or directory mv <oldPath> <newPath>                                  Rename a file or directory sha256 <filename>                                       Get the SHA256 hash of a file reset [options]                                         Reset the MicroPython device mount [targetPath]                                      Mount a MicroPython device (over serial or network) run-tests                                               Run micropython-ctl tests on a device version                                                 Print the version of mctl help [command]                                          display help for command
 ```